GLOBAL MARKETS-Euro falls, Treasury yields up as higher U.S. rates seen

 By Rodrigo Campos

-Stocks closed flat on Wall Street a day after the S&P 500 hit a record close for a fourth straight session, with utilities , recently favored because of their high dividend yield, leading on the downside.
+Stocks were slightly lower on Wall Street a day after the S&P 500 hit a record close for a fourth straight session and world shares hovered near their lifetime high set in November 2007.

-"A lot of people have been concerned the S&P 500 has hit so many price targets that it does need to consolidate a bit, so that's why the activity is a little quieter than normal," said Michael O'Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

-"People don't have a reason to sell but they also don't have a reason to go out and buy with any type of enthusiasm, so you kind of end up in this holding pattern."
+"Most valuation metrics suggest that equities are no longer cheap, though they're not exactly overpriced where they are now," said David Carter, chief investment officer at Lenox Wealth Advisors in New York.
+"People are looking for reasons to really buy, but we're optimistic that equities can continue to push higher."

 The pan-European FTSEurofirst 300 index edged up 0.3 percent to its highest close since January 2008.
-MSCI's 45-country stock gauge edged up less than 0.1 percent to 427.33, less than 2 points away from a record.
+MSCI's 45-country stock gauge was flat; at 427.06 points it was less than 2 points away from a record.

 The euro fell near last week's four-month low against the U.S. dollar at $1.3532.